fglock/Perlito/README-perlito5-Java.md

   - eval bytecode is cached - this will leak memory

-  - Java extensions are disabled (only plain-perl)
+  - Java extensions are disabled inside eval-string (only plain-perl)

+  - `Java::inline` works inside eval-string

 See also: